turingschool/mod-0-curriculum/session5/index.md

 ### Goals
 **By the end of this session, you will be able to:**

-- identify and describe basic data types
+- learn syntax for objects in JS or hashes in Ruby
-- learn how to assign and re-assign variables in Javascript or Ruby
+- pseudocode a technical word problem
-- begin to model data using variables
+- laern how to annotate code using code comments

 ### Agenda